36. Liberated From Fame and Fortune

 I read this passage of God’s words in my devotionals one day: “As soon as it touches upon position, face, or reputation, everyone’s heart leaps in anticipation, and each of you always wants to stand out, be famous, and be recognized.
 Everyone is unwilling to yield, always instead wishing to contend—even though contending is embarrassing and not allowed in God’s house.
 However, without contention, you still are not content.
 When you see someone stand out, you feel jealous, hatred, and that it is unfair.
 ‘Why can’t I stand out?
 Why is it always that person who gets to stand out, and it’s never my turn?’
 You then feel some resentment.
 You try to repress it, but you cannot.
 You pray to God and feel better for a while, but then as soon as you encounter this sort of situation again, you cannot overcome it.
 Does this not display an immature stature?
 Is not a person’s falling into such states a trap?
 These are the shackles of Satan’s corrupt nature that bind humans” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
 God’s words totally revealed my state and went straight to my heart.
 I reflected on why I was living in such a difficult, tiring way.
 The root of it was that my desire for name and status was too strong, and that my disposition was too arrogant.
 I thought back on when I had just started doing this duty.
 When I had a bit of success in my work and brothers and sisters looked up to me, I really admired myself and thought of myself as talented.
 Working with Sister Xia and seeing her doing better than me, I became jealous, disagreeable, and was constantly competing with her.
 When I couldn’t surpass her, I became negative and complained, and even vented my feelings in my duty.
 When I saw that she hadn’t resolved those sisters’ states, not only did I not help with fellowship, but I refused to lift a finger and I reveled in her failure.
 I was determined to see her embarrassed.
 How was that doing my duty?
 As a leader in the church, I was totally irresponsible and I didn’t think of the church’s work at all or about whether brothers’ and sisters’ problems had been resolved.
 I was just thinking about how I could be above her.
 I was so selfish and despicable, and so cunning.
 Name and status had addled my brain.
 I was willing to see brothers and sisters not have their problems resolved, to see the church’s work compromised, as long as I could protect my reputation and status.
 Wasn’t I biting the hand that fed me?
 I just wasn’t worthy of such an important duty.
 It was so disgusting, so hateful to God!
 At this thought, I lost no time coming before God to pray and repent, asking Him to guide me to cast off the shackles of name and status.

-I later read this passage of God’s words: “Don’t always do things for your own sake, don’t always consider your own interests, and don’t consider your own status, face or reputation.
-Give no consideration to people’s interests.
-You must first consider the interests of God’s house and make that your first priority; you should be considerate of God’s will.
-Start by contemplating whether or not you have been impure in your fulfilling of your duty, whether you have done your utmost to be loyal, complete your responsibilities, and given your all, and whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
-You need to think of these things.
-Consider these things frequently, and you will have an easy time performing your duty well” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+I later read this passage of God’s words: “Do not always do things for your own sake and do not constantly consider your own interests; give no thought to your own status, prestige, or reputation.
+Also do not consider the interests of man.
+You must first give thought to the interests of God’s house, and make them your first priority.
+You should be considerate of God’s will and begin by contemplating whether or not you have been impure in the fulfillment of your duty, whether you have done your utmost to be loyal, done your best to fulfill your responsibilities, and given your all, as well as whether or not you have wholeheartedly given thought to your duty and the work of God’s house.
+You must give consideration to these things.
+Think about them frequently, and it will be easier for you to perform your duty well” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
 Reading these words from God immediately brightened my heart, and I then had a path.
 If I wanted to be freed from the bonds of name and status, first I had to set my own heart right.
 I had to keep my mind on God’s commission and be considerate of God’s will, and I had to think of how I could do my duty well.
 With more positive things filling my heart, then negative things like name, status, vanity and prestige would be easier to let go of.
 I realized that others thinking I’m something doesn’t mean that God approves of me, and others thinking I’m nothing doesn’t mean that God won’t save me.
 What’s important is my attitude toward God, and whether I can practice the truth and do my duty well.
 I gave thanks for God’s enlightenment that turned me back from my wrong pursuits.
 I didn’t want to compete with Sister Xia anymore, but only wanted to do the duty of a created being to satisfy God.
 From then on, I consciously prayed to God and put my heart into my duty, and in church gatherings, I listened to the fellowship of brothers and sisters carefully.
 When I discovered some issues, I seriously pondered them, then found relevant words of God and combined them with my own experiences for fellowship.
 I also learned from Sister Xia’s strengths to make up for my own weaknesses.
 Practicing this way left me feeling much more relaxed and at ease, and my state improved a lot.
 I felt such gratitude to God from the bottom of my heart.
 But the desire for name and status was so deeply rooted within me that the moment the right situation arose, this satanic nature of mine appeared once again.

 I remember there was one time I was about to go take care of some problems in a group, and just as I was on my way out, Sister Xia said that the issues in that group were kind of complex, and she wanted to go with me.
 Hearing her say this crushed that wave of happiness I was riding.
 I thought, “So you’re the only one who can fix things?
 You just have to show what you can do, don’t you?
 What do you mean by saying this in front of our superior?
 Aren’t you intentionally trying to make me look bad?”
 I was really upset at the time.
 I did end up going alone, but I couldn’t get over how upset I felt.
 I was grumbling so much about Sister Xia the whole way there that I couldn’t even find the gathering place and had to head back.
 I was feeling so down.
 I thought, “Am I really so useless?
 I can’t even find a gathering place.
 What will our superior think of me?
 I’ve really embarrassed myself this time!”
 When I got back and saw the other sisters, I didn’t want to talk to them.